jdc-cunningham/autobiography/README.md

 I am feeling moody right now, the words will flow.

 ### < 2003
-I was in the Philippines.
+I was in the Philippines/Hong Kong/some other places (Sailing Yacht).
 I was born there, American father/Filipina mother.
 I was very uneducated and aside from the abuse I went through (step mother) I had good folks around me.
 My father had a stroke and was taken to the US, it was lucky I was taken too.
 Two people took me in (half-sister and her mother who became my mother as in raise me/took care of me).
 I don't know why they did it, I ask them time to time.

 ### 2003 (10 yrs old)
 I now live in Alaska.
 I caught up in education with Sylvan learning enter.
 I was trying to make my own toy airplanes at this point.
 I sculpted a foam airplane and connected a 9V battery to an rc truck motor (dumb).
 The airplane sucked at flying.
 My sister was in the Air Force and there were 3 bases so I saw a lot of aircraft.